-123. A common GRM will be in place to redress social, environmental or any other project related grievances.
+- 130. A common GRM is in place to redress social, environmental or any other project related grievances.
 The GRM described below has been developed in consultation with stakeholders.
-Public awareness campaign will be conducted to ensure that awareness on the project and its grievance redress procedures is generated.
-The campaign will ensure that the poor, vulnerable and others are made aware of grievance redress procedures and entitlements per project entitlement matrix, and Project Management Unit (PMU) and concerned CMWSSB will ensure that their grievances are addressed.

-124. Affected persons will have the flexibility of conveying grievances/suggestions by dropping grievance redress/suggestion forms in complaints/suggestion boxes or through telephone hotlines at accessible locations, by e-mail, by post, or by writing in a complaints register in ULB or PIU or CMWSSB offices.
-PIU Safeguards officer will have the responsibility for timely grievance redress on safeguards and gender issues and for registration of grievances, related disclosure, and communication with the aggrieved party.
+Public awareness campaign is conducted to ensure that awareness on the project and its grievance redress procedures is generated.
+The campaign has ensured that the poor, vulnerable and others are made aware of grievance redress procedures and entitlements per project entitlement matrix, and Project Management Unit(PMU) and concerned CMWSSB ensured that their grievances are addressed. - 131.
+Affected persons have the flexibility of conveying grievances/suggestions by dropping grievance redress/suggestion forms in complaints/suggestion boxes or through telephone hotlines at accessible locations, by e-mail, by post, or by writing in a complaints register in ULB or PIU or CMWSSB offices.
+PIU Safeguards officer have the responsibility for timely grievance redress on safeguards and gender issues and for registration of grievances, related disclosure, and communication with the aggrieved party.